chrisvest/stormpot/package-info.md

 * Stormpot has a slightly more invasive API.
 * Stormpot depends on Java6 or newer, whereas Commons-Pool can work with Java 1.3 and up.
-* Stormpot has a simpler API with fewer methods, whereas Commons-Pool has a much larger API surface.
-* Stormpot pools are guaranteed to be thread-safe, whereas thread-safety in Commons-Pool is up to the individual implementations.
 * Stormpot pools prefer to allocate objects in a "back-ground" thread, whereas Commons-Pool prefer that objects are explicitly added to the pools.
+* Stormpot only has one type of pool, with extension interfaces, whereas Commons-Pool has two types, where the implementations may expose additional implementation specific APIs.
 * Commons-Pool has support for keyed pools, akin to caches, whereas Stormpot does not.
 * The Stormpot API is slanted towards high through-put.
 The Commons-Pool